Turtlebot3-cs-dev/rz-carnd-traffic-sign/writeup_traffic-sign.md

 * Step 2: Design and Test a Model Architecture
 * *Train, Validate and Test the Model

 ####3.
-First I have tried to over fit a small sample of the training to evaluate the model efficiency as recommended by [CS231n Winter 2016: Lecture 5: Neural Networks Part 2](https://www.youtube.com/watch?v=gYpoJMlgyXA&index=10&list=PLFznuEIsFrh7j2ARuJzbDRb5iZip3rlNR&t=2059s) and also implemented by [Muddassir Ahmed](https://medium.com/@muddassirahmed/german-traffic-sign-classification-using-deep-learning-219c53fba329#.64ca6z3i3).
+I have over fitted a small sample of the training to evaluate the model efficiency as recommended by [CS231n Winter 2016: Lecture 5: Neural Networks Part 2](https://www.youtube.com/watch?v=gYpoJMlgyXA&index=10&list=PLFznuEIsFrh7j2ARuJzbDRb5iZip3rlNR&t=2059s) and also implemented by [Muddassir Ahmed](https://medium.com/@muddassirahmed/german-traffic-sign-classification-using-deep-learning-219c53fba329#.64ca6z3i3).
 20 images sample has been over fitted.

  Where in my code:
 * Step 2: Design and Test a Model Architecture